emddudley/cr-media/about.md

 layout: default
 title: About
 ---
-# About Critical Data
+# About CR Media Directory

-A small site with data on Critical Role media.
+A directory of Critical Role media.